Zigg/SoftEng1/backend/functions/routes/readme.md

 ## Product API Reference

 Create Single Product

 ```http
   POST `${BASE_URL}/app/api/products/create`
 ```

 NOTE: This doesn't have an enforced controller for this form on the backend(frontend only), this is for testing first and the request body fields are not yet validated only a productId.
 There are lots of optional fields

-#### Sample JSON Response:
+#### Sample JSON Response

 ```http
 {
     "success": true,